-- 70. Some charities were not required to answer the financial questions, such as charities that were Basic Religious Charities.
-Non-government schools were also not required to answer financial questions, with the ACNC obtaining financial information for those schools from the Department of Education and Training. - 71.
+- 65. All charities (with the exception of Basic Religious Charities) are required to provide financial information in the AIS. - 66.
+Non-government schools can choose not to provide financial information to the ACNC the ACNC obtains financial information from the Department of Education, Skills and Employment (Cth) instead. - 67.
 When comparing financial information to other charities, it is important to consider each charity's unique situation.
-This is especially the case for small charities that do not provide financial reports which often contain more details about a charity's financial position and activities. - 72.
-For more information and useful links on interpreting financial information, please see the ACNC website. - 73.
+This is especially the case for small charities that do not provide financial reports which often contain more details about a charity's financial position and activities. - 68.
+For more information and useful links on interpreting financial information, please see the ACNC website. - 69.
 The number and nature of financial questions that were asked varied depending on the ACNC size category of the charity, according to the following table: